thedynamiclinker/sudocode/usr/share/doc/Hypothesis.md

 - Expression most poly-stylistic (LaTeX, Code, Prose, Footnotes, etc.)

 ### R: The Redactor
-- Redactor (in the Biblical Archaeoloy sense meaning Editor, not censor).
+- Redactor (in the Biblical Archaeology sense meaning Editor, not censor).
 - Ruthless in cutting things out.
 - Retcons other sections to make the Narrative fit together.
 - Rewrites earlier sections in Mono.
 (When originals were Sans or Serif.)